 People

-The Centre has two Co-Directors, Doug Field and Andrew Morrison, and four further ‘Core Members’, who together run the Centre.
+The Centre has two Co-Directors, Doug Field and Ruth Morello, and a team of ‘Core Members’, who together run the Centre.

 Douglas Field (English and American Studies) works on British and American avant-garde writing.
 His current work draws on his curation of “Off Beat: Jeff Nuttall and the International Underground,” which explored how letters during the 1960s helped forge extensive transatlantic networks, as well as showcasing and drafting avant-garde practices.